 The Board proposes that the Board be entitled to deviate from the above guidelines if there are special reasons for such deviations.

-Number of members of the Board of Directors and deputies (item 11)
+Number of members of the Board and deputies (item 11)

-Shareholders representing approximately seventy percent (70%) of the total number of votes in the company propose that the number of Board members continue to be four (4), with no deputies.
+Shareholders representing approximately 70 percent of the total number of votes in the company propose that the number of Board members continue to be 4, with no deputies.

 Fees (item 12)

-Shareholders representing approximately seventy percent (70%) of the total number of votes in the company propose:
+Shareholders representing approximately 70 percent of the total number of votes in the company propose:

-that remuneration to Board members who do not receive a salary from any group company, amount to a total of SEK 800,000 for the period extending to the next Annual General Meeting, of which SEK 460,000 to be paid to the Chairman and SEK 170,000 to each of the Board members elected by the Annual General Meeting, who do not receive a salary from any group company.
+- that remuneration to Board members who do not receive a salary from any Group company, amount to a total of SEK 840,000 for the period extending to the next Annual General Meeting, of which SEK 480,000 to be paid to the Chairman and SEK 180,000 to each of the Board members elected by the Annual General Meeting, who do not receive a salary from any Group company.

-Shareholders representing approximately seventy percent (70%) of the total number of votes in the company propose:
+Shareholders representing approximately 70 percent of the total number of votes in the company propose:

 Election of auditor (item 14)

-The Board of Directors proposes that the auditing firm Ernst & Young be appointed as auditors, with the authorized public accountant Per Hedström as auditor in charge.
+The Board proposes that the auditing firm Ernst & Young be appointed as auditors, with the authorized public accountant Per Hedström as auditor in charge.

-Resolution on the authorization to the Board of Directors to resolve on new issues of Series B shares and/or issues of convertible debt instruments (item 15)
+Resolution on the authorization to the Board to resolve on new issues of Series B shares and/or issues of convertible debt instruments (item 15)

-The Board of Directors proposes that the Meeting authorize the Board of Directors to, on one or several occasions up until the next Annual General Meeting, resolve on new issues of Series B shares and/or issues of convertible debt instruments convertible into Series B shares.
-The Board of Directors’ resolutions on issuing shares and/or convertible debt instruments may lead to an increase in the number of shares representing a maximum of ten per cent (10%) of the registered share capital per the date of this invitation, amounting to SEK 17,141,386.50, however, not exceeding the number of shares and share capital according to the company's articles of association at the time of such resolution.
-At the date of this invitation, such maximum increase represents an increase of approximately two and a half per cent (2.5%) of the total number of votes in the company.
-Issues made by virtue of this authorization may be made with or without deviation from the shareholders’ pre-emption right in accordance with Chapter 13, § 1, item 2 c and Chapter 15, § 1, item 2 c of the Swedish Companies Act and, other than against payment in cash, with or without terms of issue in kind or set-off or other terms as stated in Chapter 13, § 5, first paragraph, item 6 and Chapter 15, § 5, first paragraph, item 4 of the Swedish Companies Act.
+The Board proposes that the Meeting authorize the Board to, on one or several occasions up until the next Annual General Meeting, resolve on new issues of Series B shares and/or issues of convertible debt instruments convertible into Series B shares.
+The Board’s resolutions on issuing shares and/or convertible debt instruments may lead to an increase in the number of shares in the company representing a maximum of 10 per cent of the registered share capital per the date of this invitation, amounting to SEK 17,141,386.50, however, not exceeding the number of shares and share capital according to the company's articles of association at the time of such resolution.
+At the date of this invitation, such maximum increase represents an increase of approximately 2.6 per cent of the total number of votes in the company.
+Issues made by virtue of this authorization may be made with or without deviation from the shareholders’ pre-emption right in accordance with Chapter 13, Section 1, item 2 c and Chapter 15, Section 1, item 2 c of the Swedish Companies Act, and, other than against payment in cash, with or without terms of issue in kind or set-off or other terms as stated in Chapter 13, Section 5, first paragraph, item 6 and Chapter 15, Section 5, first paragraph, item 4 of the Swedish Companies Act.

 The purpose of the authorization is to increase the company’s financial flexibility.
 In the event of deviation from the shareholders’ pre-emption right, the subscription price shall be on market terms.
-Other terms may be resolved by the Board of Directors.
+Other terms may be resolved by the Board.

-A valid resolution requires that the proposal be supported by shareholders representing at least two-thirds of both votes cast and shares represented at the Meeting.
+A valid resolution requires that the proposal be supported by shareholders representing at least two-thirds of both the votes cast and the shares represented at the Meeting.